-- pervasive climate of violence • - misappropriation of official authority by sectarian, criminal, terrorist, and insurgent groups - arbitrary deprivation of life • - disappearances - torture and other cruel, inhuman, or degrading treatment or punishment • - impunity • - poor conditions in pretrial detention facilities • - arbitrary arrest and detention - denial of fair public trial • - an immature judicial system lacking capacity - limitations on freedoms of speech, press, assembly, and association due to terrorist and militia violence - restrictions on religious freedom - large numbers of internally displaced persons (IDPs) - lack of transparency and widespread corruption at all levels of • government - discrimination against women, ethnic, and religious minorities - limited exercise of labor rights" [2h] (p1)

-The UNSC report, dated 3 March 2006, added that "Allegations of restrictions on freedom of movement, excessive use of force, mistreatment and theft during raids of private homes, evictions and demolitions of houses have been received by UNAMI."
+- pervasive climate of violence - misappropriation of official authority by sectarian, criminal, terrorist, and insurgent groups - arbitrary deprivation of life - disappearances - torture and other cruel, inhuman, or degrading treatment or punishment - impunity - poor conditions in pretrial detention facilities - arbitrary arrest and detention - denial of fair public trial - an immature judicial system lacking capacity - limitations on freedoms of speech, press, assembly, and association due to terrorist and militia violence - restrictions on religious freedom - large numbers of internally displaced persons (IDPs) - lack of transparency and widespread corruption at all levels of government - constraints on nongovernmental organizations (NGOs) - discrimination against women, ethnic, and religious minorities - limited exercise of labor rights" [2b] (p1) - 7.05 In addition, the UNSC report, dated 3 March 2006, added that "Allegations of restrictions on freedom of movement, excessive use of force, mistreatment and theft during raids of private homes, evictions and demolitions of houses have been received by UNAMI."
 [38e] (p11)

-The human rights situation continued to deteriorate during 2005 mainly due to the worsening security situation.
 There has been a significant increase in the number of deliberate attacks by insurgent groups on Iraqi civilians as well as counterinsurgency attacks by the MNF and the ISF.
-(USSD 2005) [2h] (p2) (HRW world report 2006) [15i] (p1) (IGC, 27 February 2006) [25d] (p1) (AI, 6 March 2006) [28i] (p91) (UNHCR COI, October 2005) [40f] (p2-3, 131 & 139)
+(USSD report 2005) [2b] (p2) (HRW World Report 2006) [15i] (p1) (ICG, 27 February 2006) [25d] (p1) (AI, 6 March 2006) [28b] (p91) (UNSC, 2 June 2006) [38f] (p9) (UNHCR COI, October 2005) [40c] (p2-3, 131 and 139)

-6.02 The UNHCR COI report, October 2005, added that:
+7.07 The UNHCR COI report, October 2005, added that: